How to Learn English by Speaking at Home: 10 Fun and Easy Ideas

 Just for added fun, read the text with some emotion.
 If you are the landlord, express a dominating tone when speaking.
 Maybe you’re a very nice banker, or perhaps the banker is mean.
 You decide!

 6. Chat with Friends Online

 What better way to learn to speak in English than learning with friends?
 Instead of chatting with them through your keyboard, why not just do a voice or video call instead?
 This way, you can practice speaking in English in a conversational way.
 This will be good practice for you both.

 One of the most useful video and voice chat apps is Skype.
 After downloading the free software, sign up for an account and start adding your friends to your contacts.

-Another app you can use is Viber.
-Install the application, and then you can start talking to your friends in your phonebook.
+Another app you can use is WhatsApp.
+Install the app, and then you can start talking to your friends in your phonebook.

 Both apps can be used on desktop and mobile.
 You call a friend like how you usually make a call on your mobile phone.

 7. Call a Customer Support Hotline